-The School of Marine Science (SMS) of the Virginia Institute of Marine Science (VIMS) and College of William and Mary (W&M) offers outstanding education and research opportunities for students who seek advanced careers in academia, government, or the private sector.
+William & Mary's School of Marine Science (SMS) at the Virginia Institute of Marine Science (VIMS) offers outstanding education and research opportunities for students who seek advanced careers in academia, government, or the private sector.
 We currently have over 50 faculty in our 4 academic departments and 95 full-time students at our campus in Gloucester Point, Virginia.
 We are located less than 30 minutes from the W&M main campus in Williamsburg, Virginia.

 The School of Marine Science also offers an undergraduate minor in marine science in collaboration with W&M Arts and Sciences and other programs for undergraduates who may be interested in pursuing careers in marine science.

 Resource Management and Marine Policy